Glucose Screen For Gestational Diabetes

 How is the test done?

-- You will fast for as many hours as your caregiver directs.
+- You will fast for as many hours as your healthcare provider directs.

 - A sample of your blood will be tested for the amount of sugar it contains.

-- Your caregiver will give you a sugary drink.
+- Your healthcare provider will give you a sugary drink.

 - Your blood will be tested 30 minutes, 1 hour, and 2 hours after you finish the glucose drink.
-Your caregiver may order more tests at 3 or 4 hours after the drink.
+Your healthcare provider may order more tests at 3 or 4 hours after the drink.
 During this time, you cannot eat or drink anything other than water.

-- Your caregiver will review your test results to see if your blood sugar levels rose over time.
+- Your healthcare provider will review your test results to see if your blood sugar levels rose over time.

 - You may need the test again 6 to 12 weeks after your baby is born.
 The test will check that your blood sugar level returned to normal.